ed-averi/ed-averi/README.md

 <br>

-## Languagues & Frameworks that I have worked with and I'm still learning:
+## Languagues, Libraries & Frameworks that I have worked with and I'm still learning:

 <br>